 The planning issues described in section 2 are common for the entire translation project.
 However, for practical reasons all concepts cannot be translated simultaneously.
-The translation preparation therefore includes the selection of subsets.
+The preparation therefore includes the selection (creation, allocation) of specific translation subsets.

 3.1 Translation subset selection